Oted/gsi-backend/README.md

     "query": {
         "amount" : "optional, defaults to 20, max(99)",
-        "last" : "optional, get items with a sort time greater", "first" : "optional, get items with a sort time less than" },
+        "last" : "optional, get items with a sort time greater", "first" : "optional, get items with a sort time less than", "types" : "optional, array of types to get"
+    },
     "response": [{
         "_hash": "c0e7ec652aedac7b8b79d9555a77ada3",